-- IEEE 802 LMSC defines a family of standards.
-All standards should be in conformance : IEEE Std 802, IEEE 802.1D, and IEEE 802.1Q.
-If any variances in conformance emerge, they shall be thoroughly disclosed and reviewed with IEEE 802.1 Working Group.
-In order to demonstrate compatibility with this criterion, the Five Criteria statement must answer the following questions.
-Each standard in the IEEE 802 family of standards shall include a definition of managed objects that are compatible with systems management standards. - a) Does the PAR mandate that the standard shall comply with IEEE Std 802, IEEE Std 802.1D and IEEE Std 802.1Q? - b) If not, how will the Working Group ensure that the resulting draft standard is compliant, or if not, receives appropriate review from the IEEE 802.1 Working Group - Compatibility with IEEE Std 802.3 - Conformance with the IEEE Std 802.3 MAC - Managed object definitions compatible with SNMP - The P802.3bj PAR shall comply with IEEE Std 802, IEEE Std 802.1D and IEEE Std 802.1Q. - As an amendment to IEEE Std 802.3, as amended by IEEE Std 802.3ba-2010, the proposed project will remain in conformance with clause 80 introduced by IEEE Std 802.3ba-2010. - The proposed amendment will conform to the full-duplex operating mode of the IEEE 802.3 MAC. - The proposed amendment will conform to the 40 Gb/s and 100 Gb/s Media Independent Interfaces (XLGMII, CGMII) specified by IEEE Std 802.3ba-2010 with optional additions for Energy Efficient Ethernet. - The project will include a protocol independent specification of managed objects with SNMP management capability to be provided in the future by an amendment to or revision of IEEE P802.3.1.
+- IEEE 802 defines a family of standards.
+All standards should be in conformance with the IEEE 802.1 Architecture, Management, and Interworking documents as follows: IEEE 802.
+Overview and Architecture, IEEE 802.1D, IEEE 802.1Q, and parts of IEEE 802.1F.
+If any variances in conformance emerge, they shall be thoroughly disclosed and reviewed with IEEE 802.1. - Each standard in the IEEE 802 family of standards shall include a definition of managed objects that are compatible with systems management standards. - Compatibility with IEEE Std 802.3 - Conformance with the IEEE Std 802.3 MAC - Managed object definitions compatible with SNMP - As an amendment to IEEE Std 802.3, as amended by IEEE Std 802.3ba-2010, the proposed project will remain in conformance with the IEEE 802 Overview and Architecture, the bridging standards IEEE Std 802.1D and IEEE Std 802.1Q, and clause 80 introduced by IEEE Std 802.3ba-2010. - The proposed amendment will conform to the full-duplex operating mode of the IEEE 802.3 MAC. - The proposed amendment will conform to the 100 Gb/s Media Independent Interface (CGMII) specified by IEEE Std 802.3ba-2010. - The project will include a protocol independent specification of managed objects with SNMP management capability to be provided in the future by an amendment to or revision of IEEE P802.3.1.